christine-hvw/thesis_disclosed/README.md

 ### Contact

-For questions or comments please contact me via c.hedde-vonwesternahagen@students.uu.nl, or open an [issue](https://github.com/christine-hvw/thesis_disclosed/issues) in this repository.
+This repository is maintained by Christine Hedde-von Westernhagen.
+The maintainer is solely responsible for all contents.
+For questions or comments please get in touch via c.hedde-vonwesternahagen@students.uu.nl, or open an [issue](https://github.com/christine-hvw/thesis_disclosed/issues) in this repository.